 In this video you’ll learn how to build fast and scalable REST + JSON APIs using the ASP.NET Web API while employing techniques such as data sharding and in-memory caching.
 On the device, you’ll learn how your apps can work with offline data via in-memory NoSQL tables that use LINQ to support the same CRUD operations as relational databases.
 You’ll walk away from this session with the ability to deliver flexible server solutions that work on-premise or in Azure and device solutions that work with Windows Phones and Tablets.

-I’m pleased to announce that my newest book, “Keeping Windows 8 Tablets in Sync with SQL Server 2012,” is now available for sale on Amazon.
+I’m pleased to announce that my newest book, “Keeping Windows 8 Tablets in Sync with SQL Server 2012,” is now available for sale.

 Spending a decade travelling the globe to help the world’s largest companies design and build mobile solutions had taught me a few things.
 Large organizations are not interested in constantly running on the new technology hamster wheel.
 They prefer to leverage existing investments, skills, and technologies rather than always chasing the next big thing.
 Don’t believe me?
 Take mobile and the cloud for example: